Diep-Nguyen-Tara/Harvard-CS50-Project-Summary/README.md

 SELECT title FROM shows WHERE id IN (SELECT show_id FROM stars WHERE person_id = (SELECT id FROM people WHERE name = 'Steve Carell'));

+SELECT * FROM shows JOIN ratings ON shows.id = ratings.show_id WHERE title = 'The Office';

 UPDATE favorites SET language = 'C' WHERE language ='C++';  (to replace data in the column).

 DELETE FROM favorites WHERE problem = 'Tideman';